py-chung/IPLGP/README.md

 ## Citing this package

 For more imformation about our method, please check our published article:
 + Ping-Yuan Chung, Chen-Tuo Liao.
 2020.
 Identification of superior parental lines for biparental crossing via genomic prediction.
-PLoS ONE 15(12):e0243159. doi:[10.1371/journal.pone.0243159](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0243159)
+PLoS ONE 15(12):e0243159. doi: [10.1371/journal.pone.0243159](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0243159)
 + Ping-Yuan Chung,Chen-Tuo Liao.
 2022.
 Selection of parental lines for plant breeding via genomic prediction.
 Front Plant Sci.
 2022; 13: 934767. doi: [10.3389/fpls.2022.934767](https://www.frontiersin.org/articles/10.3389/fpls.2022.934767/full)

 If you use IPLGP in your research, we would appreciate your citation of the study article.